 Step 1: Launch Google Chrome and click the Chrome menu icon represented by three horizontal bars in the upper-right corner of the browser window, and click Settings near the bottom of the resulting drop-down menu.

 Step 2: Then, click the link for Privacy and Security in the left sidebar.
-You’ll then want to click that and look for the Clear Browsing Data option.
+You’ll then want to look for the Clear Browsing Data option.
 Click it, and make sure the box for Cached Images and Files is checked.
-You can uncheck the other boxes for Browsing History or Cookies and Other Site Data if you only want to clear the cache.
+You can uncheck the other boxes for Browsing History, Download History, Cookies and Other Site Data, Passwords, Autofill Form Data, and so on … unless you also want to delete these at the same time for privacy reasons.

 If you want to improve Chrome’s functionality now that the cache is cleared, here are our favorite Chrome extensions.